prescriptive-analytics/challenge-docs/docs/simulator_modeling.rst

 - Level 4 - Hospitalize: The individual is under treatment in the hospital.

 .. note::
-    When an individual is intended with multiple interventions , only the highest level of intervention will be applied.
+    - When an individual is intended with multiple interventions , only the highest level of intervention will be applied.
+    - Intervention actions are only effective when being set at the start of one day.

 Evaluation Metrics